Concrete Jungle (video game)

-Concrete Jungle is an indie strategy video game developed and published by British studio ColePowered Games.
+Concrete Jungle is a city-building game developed and published by British studio ColePowered Games.
 The game was released in September 2015 on Microsoft Windows and OS X and in September 2016 for iOS.
 The game is the successor to MegaCity.

 Gameplay

 Concrete Jungle is card-based city-building game in which the player must use different types of cards to reach the required point count for each row.